streamnative/pulsar-flink/README.md

 stream.addSink(sink);
 ```

-## PulsarDeserializationSchema
+### PulsarDeserializationSchema

-PulsarDeserializationSchema is a connector-defined Flink DeserializationSchema wrapper that allows flexible manipulation of Pulsar Message.
+PulsarDeserializationSchema is a connector-defined Flink DeserializationSchema wrapper that allows flexible manipulation of Pulsar messages.

 PulsarDeserializationSchemaWrapper is a simple implementation of PulsarDeserializationSchema with two parameters: Flink DeserializationSchema and information about the decoded message type.

 ```
 PulsarDeserializationSchemaWrapper(new SimpleStringSchema(),DataTypes.STRING())
 ```
+> **Note**

-> DataTypes type from flink's `table-common` module.
+> The `DataTypes` type comes from Flink's `table-common` module.

-## PulsarSerializationSchema
+### PulsarSerializationSchema

 PulsarSerializationSchema is a wrapper for Flink SerializationSchema that provides more functionality.
-In most cases, you don't need to implement PulsarSerializationSchema yourself, we provide PulsarSerializationSchemaWrapper to wrap a Flink SerializationSchema as  PulsarSerializationSchema.
+In most cases, users do not need to implement PulsarSerializationSchema by themselves.
+PulsarSerializationSchemaWrapper is provided to wrap a Flink SerializationSchema as  PulsarSerializationSchema.

-PulsarSerializationSchema uses the builder pattern and you can call setKeyExtractor or setTopicExtractor to satisfy the need to extract the key and customize the target Topic from each message.
+PulsarSerializationSchema uses the builder pattern and you can call `setKeyExtractor` or `setTopicExtractor` to extract the key and customize the target topic from each message.

-In particular, since Pulsar maintains its own Schema information internally, our messages must be able to export a SchemaInfo when they are written to Pulsar.
-The useSpecialMode, useAtomicMode, usePojoMode, and useRowMode methods can help you quickly build the Schema information you need for Pulsar.
-You must choose only one of these four modes.
+In particular, since Pulsar maintains its own Schema information internally, our messages must be able to export SchemaInfo when they are written to Pulsar.
+The `useSpecialMode`, `useAtomicMode`, `usePojoMode`, and `useRowMode` methods help you quickly build the Schema information required for Pulsar.
+You must choose one of these four modes.

--  SpecialMode: Specify directly the `Schema<?>` mode, make sure this Schema is compatible with your setting of
+- SpecialMode: specify the `Schema<?>` mode directly.
+Ensure that this Schema is compatible with the Flink SerializationSchema setting.
-   Flink SerializationSchema.

--  AtomicMode: For some atomic types, pass the type of AtomicDataType, such as `DataTypes.INT()`, which will
-   correspond to `Schema<Integer>` in Pulsar.
+- AtomicMode: For some atomic types, pass the type of AtomicDataType, such as `DataTypes.INT()`, which corresponds to `Schema<Integer>` in Pulsar.
--  PojoMode: You need to pass a custom Class object and one of Json or Arvo to specify the way to build a composite
-   type Schema.
-For example `usePojoMode(Person.class, RecordSchemaType.JSON)`.
+- PojoMode: you need to pass a custom class object and either JSON or Arvo Schema to specify how to build a composite type Schema, such as `usePojoMode(Person.class, RecordSchemaType.JSON)`.

--  RowMode: In general, you will not use this mode, it is used for our internal Table&SQL API implementation.
+- RowMode: in general, it is used for our internal `Table&SQL` API implementation.

-## Fault tolerance
+### Fault tolerance

-With Flink's checkpointing enabled, `FlinkPulsarSink` can provide at-least-once, exactly-once delivery guarantees.
+With Flink's checkpoints being enabled, `FlinkPulsarSink` can provide at-least-once and exactly-once delivery guarantees.

-In addition to enabling checkpoints for Flink, you should also configure `setLogFailuresOnly(boolean)` and `setFlushOnCheckpoint(boolean)`.
+In addition to enabling checkpoints for Flink, you should also configure `setLogFailuresOnly(boolean)` and `setFlushOnCheckpoint(boolean)` parameters.

+> **Note**
-*`setFlushOnCheckpoint(boolean)`*: by default, it is set to `true`.
-When this is enabled, writing to pulsar records will be executed at this checkpoint snapshotState.
-This ensures that all records before checkpoint are written to pulsar.
-Note that flink's at-least-once setting must also be enabled.
+> `setFlushOnCheckpoint(boolean)`: by default, it is set to `true`.
+When it is enabled, writing to Pulsar records is performed at this checkpoint snapshotState.
+This ensures that all records before the checkpoint are written to Pulsar.
+And, at-least-once setting must also be enabled.

-# Table environment
+## Table environment

-The Pulsar-flink connector fully supports the Table feature, covering the following list.
+The Pulsar Flink connector supports all the Table features, as listed below.

--  SQL, DDL
+- SQL and DDL
 - Catalog

-## SQL, DDL
+### SQL and DDL

+The following section describes SQL configurations and DDL configurations.

-SQL Example
+#### SQL configurations

 ```sql
 CREATE TABLE pulsar (